cb109/pyplantuml/README.md

 # pyplantuml

-Creates UML diagrams from python source code.
+Creates UML diagrams (package and class structure) from Python source code.

 Build on top of pylint's pyreverse to do the static code analysis and supports most of its original commandline interface.